 If you love Starbucks sweet cream cold foam like I do you're in luck because it's a breeze to make!
-Make this easy recipe to satisfy all your cold brew and iced coffee dreams.
+Make this easy Starbucks copycat recipe to satisfy all your cold brew and iced coffee dreams.

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.

-Starbucks Vanilla Sweet Cream Cold Foam
+Sweet Cream Cold Foam Ingredients

 I already knew the three ingredients in Starbucks vanilla sweet cream cold foam were: